MbJav/Randomness/cognito.md

 - map a user from an Identity Provider to an IAM Role, allow you to delegate authorization for AWS resources to AWS itself

 User Pools by themselves don't deal with permission at the IAM-level.
-Rather they provide information like group memebeship and the user's ID to your app, so you can deal with authorization yourself.
+Rather they provide information like group membership and the user's ID to your app, so you can deal with authorization yourself.

 Identiy Pools in contrast grant users permisssions at the IAM level.
 This means that idenity pools allows for more granular set of permission with respect to AWS services.
 Remember main purpose of an idenity pool is to map user from an idenity provider to an IAM role.
 It does not have its on user directory, it just assigns users from other user directories to an IAM role in your AWS environment.